 Is there a way to find out if support will increase or decrease before I request the review?

+The CSEA will not provide estimates regarding any possible changes to the amount of child support.
+You can access the Ohio Child Support Calculator - Home Page which will provide an estimate of the support obligations that may be included in a child support order.
 While it is difficult to know how the support will change without knowing the other party’s financial information, this site can be useful.

 Does the CSEA automatically review my support order?

 The CSEA does not automatically review a child support order, a party to the case would need to request a review to have one done.
 The CSEA MAY schedule a review if the obligee is receiving public assistance and it has been 36 months since the last review.

 The agency does not review arrears-only orders.
 If you feel that you cannot afford the payment on arrears, you could file a motion in court to amend the arrears payment.

 Do you modify spousal support orders?

 The agency DOES NOT review spousal support orders.
 If you feel you cannot afford the payment on your spousal support order, you could file a motion in court to amend the spousal support obligation amount if the court retains jurisdiction over such.

 I Just Received a “Notice of a Right to Request an Administrative Review” on my case, what does this mean?

 It means 36 months has elapsed since your child support order was last reviewed and you are eligible for an Administrative Adjustment Review.

 Do you count my spouse’s or the other parent’s spouse’s income?